dotnet-social/community/README.md

 I encourage you to participate in this repository if you have any resources, knowledge, energy or just time and motivation to help me and this community.

 * Create [issues](https://github.com/dotnet-social/community/issues) if you have detected problems, want to ask questions or suggest ideas
-* Use [mastodon](https://dotnet.social/home), mention me at [styx31@dotnet.social](https://dotnet.social/@styx31)
+* Use [mastodon](https://dotnet.social/home), mention me at [styx31@dotnet.social](https://dotnet.social/@styx31) or [hmhackmaster@boldcity.social](https://boldcity.social/@HMHackmaster).
 * Use discord to discuss in a less formal and more real-time way: https://discord.gg/Cn3HHqMyWK

 ## Content

-We are (I am) looking for volunteers to help writing rules, discuss content, proof-reading, manage rules and bring more content to this repository and this organization.
+We are looking for volunteers to help writing rules, discuss content, proof-reading, manage rules and bring more content to this repository and this organization.

 Even (and firstly) rewrite this readme to correct all grammar mistakes!